 A cold glass of milk invigorates your taste buds and gives you a boost of calcium, but people with diabetes need to be selective with their milk choices.
-Milk provides important nutrients for bone health, but some varieties contain large amounts of saturated fat and sugar, which should be limited in a diabetic diet.
+Milk provides important nutrients for bone health, but some varieties contain large amounts of saturated fat and sugar, which should be limited in a diabetes diet.

-Milk on a Diabetic Diet
+Milk on a Diabetes Diet

 According to ''Diabetes Forecast,'' a publication from the American Diabetes Association, diabetes increases your chance of developing bone fractures, a risk that increases as you age and lose bone mass.
 Calcium-rich foods, such as milk, help keep your bones strong and protect against osteoporosis, a serious bone loss that can lead to broken bones and decreased mobility.
 Since milk contains lactose, a type of sugar, it needs to be counted toward your daily carbohydrate totals.
 The American Diabetes Association's nutrition plan recommends 45 to 60 grams of carbohydrates per meal, which includes one serving of dairy.
 Eight ounces of milk count as one dairy serving.